wolfSSL/wolfssl/linuxkm/SVR-FALLBACK-ANALYSIS.md

 deciding what the module's job actually is — section 1's rule — rather than by making the machinery work.

-The consistent failure is methodological: **a hypothesis about kernel behaviour was treated as a requirement without first reading what the kernel guarantees.**
+The common thread is methodological: **a hypothesis about kernel behaviour was treated as a requirement without a documented kernel guarantee behind it.**

-### A.2 The guarantees were available in advance
+### A.2 Where those guarantees are documented

 The kernel guarantees relied on in section 13.3 are neither obscure nor recent.
 `kernel_fpu_begin()` has disabled preemption for the life of the section for many releases, and it is eleven lines of `arch/x86/kernel/fpu/core.c`.
-`locktypes.rst` exists to tell driver authors which primitive gives which guarantee. `floating-point.rst` states the module's whole obligation in four sentences. **The information required to not write this code was available before it was written.**
+`locktypes.rst` exists to tell driver authors which primitive gives which guarantee. `floating-point.rst` states the module's whole obligation in four sentences. **All three are short and stable, and they are the first place to look whenever a kernel behaviour is in question — which is the process point A.4 makes.**

 ### A.3 Why the count of problems is not a measure of the problem